NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 ### Site production

-The site was created using Gitpod’s VS Code workspace environment with all the relevant files and folder structures and migrated to the desktop version of VSCode using the instructions provide by Code Institute [here.](https://docs.google.com/document/d/e/2PACX-1vTrL4s5fkIY_SJXjazXiAd6LDKjS7uZMHwY9XW6REJ2T_DyCGRRjjmW-0p4NnkomUwAAru0vLYALohw/pub)
+The site was initially created using Gitpod’s VS Code workspace environment with all the relevant files and folder structures and migrated to the desktop version of VSCode using the instructions provide by Code Institute [here.](https://docs.google.com/document/d/e/2PACX-1vTrL4s5fkIY_SJXjazXiAd6LDKjS7uZMHwY9XW6REJ2T_DyCGRRjjmW-0p4NnkomUwAAru0vLYALohw/pub)

-To deploy to GitHub, the following steps were taken:

- **Important**: Ensure the `DEBUG` is set to `False` in the project settings **before** deploying!

- The prerequisites to deployment are:
-*  Install `gunicorn~=20.1` and freeze it to the requirements.txt file.
-* In the `Procfile`, add a command using gunicorn and sutlans wsgi file to start the webserver in the format:
-  * `web: gunicorn sultans.wsgi`
-* In the `sultans/settings.py` file, append the `'.herokuapp.com'` hostname to the `ALLOWED_HOSTS` list.

-**Please note:** references of sultans would need to replaced by the name of project being deployed.
+GitHub has been used for version control throughout the course of the project.
 The commands carried out to in the command line terminal to commit and push the changes to the GitHub repository:

 1. `git add .`- (Staging the changes in the current working tree ready to be committed).